 They are very easy to grow at home and hence are a popular grow-your-own-mushroom choice.

 Morels are expensive, so many people prefer to find their own.
 We must advise you to be careful, as there are poisonous mushrooms called False Morels that are similar in appearance to the morel.
 Be sure to hunt for them with an experienced mushroom forager.

 Morels have a wonderful earthy flavor.
 They are also rich in nutrients.
 Try sauteing them in olive oil with some heavy cream or a bit of white wine.

-High in vital nutrients and antioxidants, shiitake mushrooms are delicious, especially in soups and in stir-fried dishes.
+High in vital nutrients and antioxidants, shiitake mushrooms are delicious, especially in soups and stir-fried dishes.

 Shiitakes can be purchased dried or fresh.
-You can add dried ones directly to a dish, or you can soak them first until they are soft, before adding them.
+You can add dried ones directly to a soup or stew, or you can soak them first until they are soft, before adding them.
 If you are cooking fresh shiitakes, be sure to remove the hard stems.
 You can then saute the mushrooms and add them to your meal.

 The Reishi mushroom (known in China as Lingzhi) has a long list of healthful benefits.
 Found mainly in Asia and in Asian markets outside of Asia, Reishi mushrooms can be eaten cooked, taken as a supplement, or ground into a powder and added to a smoothie or some other drink.
 Many people like to steep them in hot water to make a tea.